Particular/docs.particular.net/nservicebus/rabbitmq/delayed-delivery.md

 ## How it works

-The transport sets up a series of exchanges, queues, and bindings that work together to provide the necessary infrastructure to support delayed messages.
-These exchange & queues are grouped into a series of levels, 0 - 27.
-There is one final "delivery" exchange in addition to the level exchanges.
+Upon starting the endpoint, the transport declares a set of topic exchanges, queues, and bindings that work together to provide the necessary infrastructure to support delayed messages.
+These exchange & queues are grouped into a series of levels.
+There is one final delivery exchange in addition to the level exchanges.
+When a message needs to be delayed, the value of the desired delay is first converted to seconds.
+The binary representation of this value is then used as the routing key when the message is sent to the delay-level exchanges.

 ### Delay levels

+Each exchange/queue pair that makes up a level represents one bit of the total delay value.
+By having 28 of these levels, corresponding to 2^27 through 2^0, the delay infrastructure can delay a message for any value that can be represented by a 28-bit number.
+With 28 total levels, the maximum delay value is 268,435,455 seconds.

-Each level represents a delay amount corresponding to a number of seconds equal to 2^level seconds.
-This is achieved by declaring the queue for each level with an `x-message-ttl` value corresponding to level's delay amount in milliseconds.
-It is also declared with an `x-dead-letter-exchange` value corresponding to the exchange of the next level.
-This means a message will sit in the queue for the amount of time specified in  `x-message-ttl` and then be routed to the next level.
+A level is created by declaring a topic exchange that is bound to a queue with a routing key of `1`, and is also bound to the exchange corresponding to `level - 1` with a routing key of `0`.
+The queue for the level is declared with an `x-message-ttl` value corresponding to `2^level` seconds.
+The queue is also declared with an `x-dead-letter-exchange` value corresponding to the `level - 1` exchange, so that when a message in the queue expires, it will be routed to the `level - 1` exchange.

-When a message needs to be delayed, the value of the desired delay is first converted to seconds.
-The binary representation of this value is then used as the routing key to determine which of the delay levels the message needs to
+The levels are connected in this manner, from highest (27) to lowest (0).

+### Delivery

+The final delay-level exchange is bound to the delivery exchange instead of another level.
+Every endpoint that can receive a delayed message will have a binding to this exchange with a routing key corresponding to the endpoint's name, so the message will be delivered to the endpoint's queue.

 ## Settings